 In this post, we’ll walk you through a typical workday, from the tools we use to how we stay focused (and sane) when we can’t be physically together.
 We’re hoping that by sharing how we work remotely, you’ll be able to pick up some tips and tricks that can work for your organisation or context.

-Every team member, affiliate, and consultant we work with collaborates to ensure that our data is secure.
+First, we must emphasise that EngageMedia is dedicated to championing free and open-source software (FOSS) as part of our organisational aims.
+Every team member, affiliate, and consultant we work with collaborate to ensure that our data is more secure.

 Establishing secure lines of communication is a very important first step to remote work.
 Our emails, for instance, are hosted on Greenhost and viewed on Thunderbird.
 We use Pretty Good Privacy (PGP) for encryption.